Human mitochondrial DNA haplogroup: Macro-haplogroup H

-There has been recent research into the regional and temporal development of haplogroup H in Europe.
 A 2017 study published in BMC Genomic Data analyzed mitochondrial DNA haplogroup H in 750 individuals from southern Spain, finding 337 carriers primarily from the Andalusian provinces of Huelva and Granada.
 The research revealed that both populations exhibited a predominantly western European genetic profile, though Granada showed additional affinities with eastern Mediterranean populations, suggesting historical gene flow.
 Sub-haplogroups H1 and H3 were the most common, with molecular dating indicating origins around 16,000 and 13,000 years ago, respectively, and shared ancestry between Iberian and North African groups.
 Significant haplotype sharing between Andalusia and Morocco pointed to the Strait of Gibraltar as a corridor for maternal gene exchange rather than a genetic barrier.
 Overall, haplogroup H frequencies of about 39% in Huelva and 48% in Granada highlighted local diversity shaped by post-glacial expansions and later trans-Mediterranean interactions.

 Macro-haplogroup M

 Macro-haplogroup M is found mostly in Asia and the Americas.
 Its descendants are haplogroup M, haplogroup C, haplogroup Z, haplogroup D, haplogroup E, haplogroup G and haplogroup Q.